EarnJob Hunting

-The New Rules of Resumes (And Other Tips For Snagging That Next Job)
+The New Resume Rules (And Other Tips For Snagging That Next Job)

-Create a killer resume that stands out from the crowd in five steps.
+Wondering about the new rules for resumes?
+Here's how to create a killer resume that stands out from the crowd, in five easy steps.

-So, when the Today show asked me to interview three incredible experts: Marci Alboher, vice president of encore.org and author of “The Encore Career Handbook,” Paul Wolfe, senior vice president of human resources at Indeed, and Tina Wells, founder and CEO of Buzz Marketing Group, on the new rules of work for people 50-plus, a segment sponsored by AARP, I jumped at the chance to bring the R-word up.
+So, when the Today show asked me to interview three incredible experts: Marci Alboher, author of “The Encore Career Handbook,” Paul Wolfe, senior vice president of human resources at Indeed, and Tina Wells, founder and CEO of Buzz Marketing Group, on the new rules of work for people 50-plus, a segment sponsored by AARP, I jumped at the chance to bring the R-word up.

 Here’s what else I learned: